lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 session to measure contamination during the filtration process.
 Disposable gloves should be worn and changed when contamination is suspected.

-eDNA processing – lab work
+eDNA Processing – Lab Work
 ==========================

 Doing lab work involves manipulating chemicals and potentially harmful reagents.